With its soft cakey roll and delicious creamy filling, you'll love our chocolate Swiss roll recipe.

 How do you roll a Swiss roll?

-Rolling a Swiss roll is all about taking your time and being careful but firm with your cake.
-You’ll want to make sure the filling is spread as evening as possible so you don’t have too much oozing out of each side.
-Use the baking paper to careful roll the cake on its seams, tucking the sponge in on itself.
+The key is to take your time and be careful but firm with your cake.
+Make sure your kitchen is not over-warm and you have plenty of space to work.
+Make sure that the filling is spread as evenly as possible so you don’t get any thin patches and that it doesn't ooze out of each side too much.
+Use the baking paper to carefully roll the cake on its seams, tucking the sponge in on itself.

 Can you make a Swiss roll without a Swiss roll tin?

-When it comes to baking a Swiss roll you’re best to use a Swiss roll tin.
-Swiss roll tins are designed to make sure you bake a thin, rectangular sponge perfect for rolling into a Swiss roll.
+If you're an expert roller, you probably can but for anyone with little or no experience, we'd definitely recommend using a Swiss roll tin.
+They're designed to make sure you bake a thin, rectangular sponge perfect for rolling into a Swiss roll.